 Bryant Land & Property will apply for references on behalf of the landlord using a credit referencing agency.
 Typically the referencing company will require you to have an income 2.5-3.0 times the rent.
 A bank reference, employment reference and/or accountant/solicitor/personal reference will generally be obtained and forwarded to the Landlord for approval.
-The cost of the reference application is included in the tenancy paperwork and referencing fee.

 A landlord may request a Guarantor if he/she is not satisfied with the references supplied.
 The Guarantor must be UK based and somebody who will guarantee payment of the rent and any other liabilities under the Tenancy.
 Typically the Guarantor will need an income of at least 3 times the rent to pass.
 References will be taken on the Guarantor as though they were renting the property.
-An additional fee as shown above will be payable.

 During your Tenancy a security deposit will be held by either Bryant Land & Property or the Landlord in accordance with the Tenancy Deposit Protection (TDP) scheme.
 The deposit is held against unpaid bills, outstanding rent or repairing damage caused during the course of the Tenancy.
-The deposit is normally equivalent to six week’s rent and if held by Bryant Land & Property will be registered with my deposits which is a government backed accredited protection scheme which aims to resolve deposit disputes quickly and effectively.
+The deposit is normally equivalent to five week’s rent and if held by Bryant Land & Property will be registered with my deposits which is a government backed accredited protection scheme which aims to resolve deposit disputes quickly and effectively.
 A certificate of the deposit registration will be sent to you within 30 days of the deposit monies being paid or the tenancy commencing.
 The deposit must be paid in cleared funds prior to the commencement of the tenancy.
 Please note interest is NOT payable on deposit monies.